 New Mexico charges DWI/DUI cases under NMSA § 66-8-102 for those suspected of drunk or drugged driving.
 You may also face DWI/DUI charges related to NMSA § 66-8-107, also known as the Implied Consent Act, if you refuse to provide a breath sample after being arrested for DWI/DUI.
 Regardless of the specifics of your charges, you must also engage in a second administrative matter when you want to fight to retain your driver’s license or driving privileges, making a DWI/DUI case a two-part court process.

-Below, we outline both court matters so that you have a better understanding of what to expect in general:
+Below, we outline both court matters so that you have a better understanding of what to expect in general.
+Part 1 is the seven stages of a DUI case in NM, and Part 2 is about getting your license back.
+Here is a look at each process below:

 Part 1.
 Criminal Court